 When gamification is introduced into a contact center environment, agents compete to complete objectives and outpace colleagues in specific metrics such as hours worked and average speed to answer.
 Rewards may include recognition on leaderboards, physical prizes, priority for preferred shifts or free parking.
-If a company’s culture supports healthy work rivalry – as is the case at Microsoft – success lies in full transparency and comprehensive reporting to ensure a level playing field.
+If a company’s culture supports healthy work rivalry, as reported by Microsoft, each individual is empowered to achieve more.
+Success lies in full transparency and comprehensive reporting to ensure a level playing field.

 However, as far back as 2012, Gartner raised doubts about the long-term value of gamification, predicting that 80% of gamified applications would fail to meet business objectives because of poor design.
 While the jury is still out on the worth of the approach, a better angle from which to address agent motivation may be to address their real-life aspirations, rather than treating them as game pawns.

-With advanced AI technologies – such as computer vision and augmented reality – providing the ability to visualize the customer’s environment either offline or in real time, agents can point, annotate and visually guide the customer, resulting in a faster and more effective call resolution, a more satisfying customer experience and empowered agents who are motivated to use innovative tools to succeed.
+Advanced AI technologies, such as computer vision and augmented reality, provide the ability to visualize the customer’s environment either offline or in real time.
+Using the AI technology, agents can point, annotate and visually guide the customer.
+This results in a faster and more effective call resolution, a more satisfying customer experience and empowered agents who are motivated to use innovative tools to succeed.

-Combining the best elements of these approaches into a customized VEA would result in a near-perfect agent support model.
+Combining the best elements of these approaches into a customized virtual employee assistant would result in a near-perfect agent support model.
 For example, VEAs might combine visual customer assistance with agent decision support tools, motivation and career guidance.
-These VEA would enable agents to identify and resolve issues more quickly, while allowing them to engage on a more personal basis with the customer, with obvious benefits in terms of loyalty and upselling.
-This positions the agent as a holistic customer ‘account manager’ – just like in T-Mobile’s TEX model – rather than someone there to fix only a narrow range of issues.
+These virtual employee assistants would enable agents to identify and resolve issues more quickly, while allowing them to engage on a more personal basis with the customer.
+The benefits of empowering staff in terms of loyalty and upselling are obvious.
+The enhanced virtual employee assistant positions the agent as a holistic customer ‘account manager’, just like in T-Mobile’s TEX model, rather than someone there to fix only a narrow range of issues.

 This combination is used in Vodafone’s Welcome Team approach, which uses Big Data analysis to predict almost all potential onboarding issues.
 Here the visual dimension is key to empowering the agent to achieve more effective onboarding, unboxing, setup, troubleshooting and operational guidance.

-The relationship between agents and VEAs must also be a two-way street.
-Agents should feel that they’re actively improving the performance of the VEA and contributing to the company knowledge base – according to the “crowdsourcing of expertise” principle.
+The relationship between agents and virtual employee assistants must also be a two-way street.
+Agents should feel that they’re actively improving the performance of the VEA and contributing to the company’s knowledge base, according to the “crowdsourcing of expertise” principle.
 By applying social media principles, such as image sharing, the visual decision support tool can be considered not just a database of fixes, but a living, visual “wiki” of agent actions, tips, and career development.

-By entrusting VEAs with simple yet time-consuming tasks, especially when integrated with a visual dimension, agents can prioritize other more complex or strategic activities that make them feel more empowered and satisfied in their jobs.
-With this mix of virtual and human interaction, businesses can have the best of both worlds – self-service that alleviates pressure on agents and the human touch from expert, highly motivated “super-agents” when required.
+By entrusting virtual employee assistants with simple yet time-consuming tasks, especially when integrated with a visual dimension, agents can prioritize other more complex or strategic activities.
+The benefits of empowering staff are well documented and make agents feel more satisfied in their jobs.
+With this mix of virtual and human interaction, businesses can have the best of both worlds; self-service that alleviates pressure on agents and the human touch from expert, highly motivated “super-agents” when required.